What Is Epilepsy?

 A typical dinner may include a chicken cutlet or piece of fish, broccoli with cheese, lettuce with mayonnaise, and a whipped cream sundae.
 Vegetables may include celery, cucumbers, or asparagus, cauliflower, and spinach.
 Breakfast might consist of an omelet, bacon, and cocoa with cream.
 (Artificial sweeteners are used for any desserts.)

-Side Effects and Complications: To prevent serious side effects, children need regular monitoring by a health care provider, especially when the ketogenic diet is first initiated.
+To prevent serious side effects, children need regular monitoring by a provider, especially when the ketogenic diet is first initiated.

 Side effects or complications that may occur at the start of the diet include: